 Perhaps the most important factor that drones bring to the table for utilities and infrastructure inspection is enhanced safety.
 The costs of catastrophic accidents are not only human – settlements, increases in insurance premiums, and loss of reputation could all be disastrous for a utility company.

 Drones can help cut costs across the board, with the average cost of operation far undercutting helicopters and manned aircraft.
-In addition to reducing required manpower, aerial inspection also often does away with the need to shut operations down, and this is especially vital for oil and gas where a day’s downtime can cost hundreds of thousands of dollars.
+In addition to reducing required manpower, unmanned aerial vehicle inspection also often does away with the need to shut operations down, and this is especially vital for oil and gas where a day’s downtime can cost hundreds of thousands of dollars.

 The gateway to seamless BVLOS inspection

-Drones have already entered widespread use and changed the face of the inspection industry, improving operations by leaps and bounds.
+Drones have already entered widespread use and changed the face of the inspection industry, improving drone operations by leaps and bounds.
 The next horizon is to massively increase profitability by moving from small numbers of pilot-based drone operations to entire fleets of autonomous UAVs that can operate with unlimited range, with the ability to easily scale up your business as the market demands.
 But is there something that stops the industry from taking it to the next level?

 Many countries and jurisdictions currently restrict drone operations to visual line-of-sight (VLOS), meaning that the aircraft can travel at most 500 meters from the pilot under standard aviation regulations.
 Infrastructure and utilities can span vast distances – pipelines can stretch across entire countries, and the United States contains millions of miles of power lines.
 Another rapidly expanding field within the inspection industry is solar farms, which are only set to increase in size as the demand for renewable energy climbs all around the world.